 Considering a personal loan but have some questions?
 Whether you want to buy a new car, upgrade your kitchen or even start an investment portfolio, a personal loan may help you achieve your goals.
 But where do you start?

 As with all loans, it's important to shop around for the best deal and understand what's considered in your personal loan application.
-Also, it's a good idea to ask the right questions - here are five essential ones to take to the lenders you approach.
+Here are five essential questions to take to the lenders you approach.

 1. How much can I borrow?

 The amount you can borrow varies from lender to lender, and will depend on a range of factors including your income, liabilities, living expenses, your credit score and how you plan to use the loan.
 To help you with budgeting, find out how much your repayments might be using this handy calculator.

 Consider also whether a personal loan is the best option for your needs.
 Seek a professional advice if you're unsure about whether a personal loan is right for the goal you're trying to achieve.